myselfsapkale/auth-system-server/README.md

 1. Docker should be installed

+2. Create a `.env` file and take reference from `/installation_help/env.js`.

-2. Install all the dependencies from root directory run this command:
+3. Install all the dependencies from root directory run this command:
     ```bash
     docker-compose up
     ```